CodeMissy/alx-system_engineering-devops/0x00-shell_basics/README.md

 file /tmp/iamafile prints the type of iamafile file.

-ln -s /bin/ls ls creates the symbolic link in the current directory.
+ln -s /bin/ls creates the symbolic link in the current directory.